Stuart Hancock

 Stuart capitalised on this success in 2016 with two breakthrough television projects: dark grungy electronica for the E4/Netflix comedy horror ‘Crazyhead’ (from Misfits writer-creator Howard Overman) and colourful orchestral scoring for the animated adaptation of ‘We’re Going On A Bear Hunt’ (from the makers of The ‘Snowman and the Snowdog’).
 ‘Bear Hunt’ premiered on Channel 4 on Christmas Eve and was the channel’s highest-rated programme of the year with over 8 million viewers, and Stuart now conducts live concert performances of the film score to family audiences internationally (most recently on London’s Oxford Street, and in Kaohsiung, Taiwan in a double-bill with ‘The Snowman’).

-Stuart’s latest score for film is ‘Kensuke’s Kingdom’, the animated feature film adaptation of the Michael Morpurgo book of the same name.
-It’s an epic orchestral and choral score that has already won Best Film Score at Mon Premier Festival (October 2023, voted by young cinema-goers in France) and is nominated for Best Music at the 2024 British Animation Awards.
-‘Kensuke’s Kingdom’ will have its theatrical release globally this year.
+Stuart’s latest score for film is ‘Kensuke’s Kingdom’ (2023), the animated feature film adaptation of the Michael Morpurgo book of the same name.
+It’s an epic orchestral and choral score that won Best Film Score at Mon Premier Festival (October 2023, voted by young cinema-goers in France), Best Music at the 2024 British Animation Awards, and an Accolade award for Best Original Score.

 Also in demand as a composer of concert music, Stuart’s third youth opera – a contemporary telling of the story of ‘Pandora’s Box’ – was staged by London Youth Opera at the Royal Academy of Music in December 2023.
 His previous concert work includes the ambitious collaborative song project for symphony orchestra, choir and soloists called ‘Snapshot Songs’, which received standing ovations for its performances at London’s Barbican Centre and garnered Stuart a prestigious Ivors Classical Award (formerly BASCA British Composer Award) in December 2015.